 That is why I have started gallery pages packed full of these photos.
 The main Gallery index page can be viewed here and if you scroll down a little you'll discover the photos of Simay, Hans Vingerhoed, the Korkomaz family and Eyad.

 Nearly forgot, if you like the photos It would be great if you could like this page and our Facebook one too.

 The Trevi Fountain in Rome has to be one of the loveliest of all Italian fountains.
-It'll also guarantee you a return ticket back to Rome - simply throw in a few coins.
-Plus if you get here early, when few tourists are around, it has too be one of the most romantic spots in Rome.
-By the way if romance is your aim you need to check out the Suite Sistina too.
+It'll also guarantee you a return ticket back to Rome; simply throw in a few coins.
+Plus, if you get here early, when few tourists are around, it has to be one of the most romantic spots in Rome.
+By the way, if romance is your aim, you need to check out the Suite Sistina too.

 Who cares if it's snowing, Florence is always lovely!
 Is Florence the loveliest city in Italy?
 Visit our list of the five best cities in Italy to discover the answer.

 The famous Santa Maria del Fiore Cathedral in Florence, or, as the locals lovingly call it, the "Duomo," showcases the city's artistic and architectural prowess.
 Its striking red dome commands the skyline, drawing in visitors from all corners of the world.

 Step inside this magnificent cathedral and prepare to be swept away by a world of beauty.
 The interior is adorned with awe-inspiring frescoes, dazzling stained glass windows, and intricate marble work.
 The sheer grandeur of the space will transport you to a realm of divine artistry.